pingidentity/pingdirectory-go-client/configurationapi/docs/AddLdapPassThroughAuthenticationHandlerRequest.md

 `func (o *AddLdapPassThroughAuthenticationHandlerRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetIncludedLocalEntryBaseDN

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) GetIncludedLocalEntryBaseDN() []string`

+GetIncludedLocalEntryBaseDN returns the IncludedLocalEntryBaseDN field if non-nil, zero value otherwise.

+### GetIncludedLocalEntryBaseDNOk

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) GetIncludedLocalEntryBaseDNOk() (*[]string, bool)`

+GetIncludedLocalEntryBaseDNOk returns a tuple with the IncludedLocalEntryBaseDN field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludedLocalEntryBaseDN

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) SetIncludedLocalEntryBaseDN(v []string)`

+SetIncludedLocalEntryBaseDN sets IncludedLocalEntryBaseDN field to given value.

+### HasIncludedLocalEntryBaseDN

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) HasIncludedLocalEntryBaseDN() bool`

+HasIncludedLocalEntryBaseDN returns a boolean if a field has been set.

+### GetConnectionCriteria

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) GetConnectionCriteria() string`

+GetConnectionCriteria returns the ConnectionCriteria field if non-nil, zero value otherwise.

+### GetConnectionCriteriaOk

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) GetConnectionCriteriaOk() (*string, bool)`

+GetConnectionCriteriaOk returns a tuple with the ConnectionCriteria field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConnectionCriteria

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) SetConnectionCriteria(v string)`

+SetConnectionCriteria sets ConnectionCriteria field to given value.

+### HasConnectionCriteria

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) HasConnectionCriteria() bool`

+HasConnectionCriteria returns a boolean if a field has been set.

+### GetRequestCriteria

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) GetRequestCriteria() string`

+GetRequestCriteria returns the RequestCriteria field if non-nil, zero value otherwise.

+### GetRequestCriteriaOk

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) GetRequestCriteriaOk() (*string, bool)`

+GetRequestCriteriaOk returns a tuple with the RequestCriteria field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestCriteria

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) SetRequestCriteria(v string)`

+SetRequestCriteria sets RequestCriteria field to given value.

+### HasRequestCriteria

+`func (o *AddLdapPassThroughAuthenticationHandlerRequest) HasRequestCriteria() bool`

+HasRequestCriteria returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)